Khatanga, Russia

 Khatanga (Ха́танга) is a rural locality (a selo) in Taymyrsky Dolgano-Nenetsky District of Krasnoyarsk Krai, Russia, located on the Khatanga River on the Taymyr Peninsula.
 It is one of the northernmost inhabited localities in Russia.
 Its elevation is 30 m above sea level.
 As of the 2002 Census, its population was 3,450.

 The name Khatanga means "large water" in the local Evenki language.
 The locality is known to have existed since the 17th century.
 It is served by the Khatanga Airport.

 Khatanga is relatively close to the Popigai impact structure, an asteroid impact structure and geological formation located in northern Siberia.
 The crater has been noted since September 2012 as a potential source of a significant new global supply of industrial diamonds.

 Economy

 Tourism

 Khatanga is sometimes visited by Western sightseers touring the surrounding natural wilderness in Siberia.
 It has a hotel, a natural history museum, and weather reporting stations.

 In 2019, mayor Yevgeny Vershinin announced plans to develop the locality to act as a hub for travelers on their way to the North Pole, hoping to compete with Longyearbyen, a Norwegian town on the island of Svalbard, for Arctic tourists.
 The locality has been used as a pit stop for northern expeditions in the past, with helicopters coming from Krasnoyarsk occasionally stopping there on their way to the North Pole.

 The Khatanga airport is one of the largest and most operable in the Russian Arctic, with the main runway receiving renovations in 2009.
-However, the rest of the airport, especially the terminal, is in extremely poor condition.
+However, the rest of the airport, especially the terminal, was found to be in extremely poor condition in 2019.